dhp82/4gproxy/android/README.md

+## Ver89
+Added SMS feature, you can receive SMS in dashboard.

+## Ver88
+Fixed crash issue on android 12

 ## Ver87
 Update the ip rotation feature for non-rooted phone, we use a new way to do it to make it works more stable.